 Then Paul arrives at the greetings, which means that he is coming to the conclusion of his letter.
 Five names are mentioned: Epaphras, Mark, Aristarchus, Demas and Luke.
-We find all of these names, plus some others, also in Colossians.3
+We find all of these names, plus some others, also in Colossians.30

-- Epaphras was the founder of the church in Colosse.
-32 - Mark is John-Mark who had joined Paul and Barnabas on their first missionary journey. - Aristarchus was one of Paul's most faithful travel companions.
-Luke calls him "a Macedonian from Thessalonica.33 He is one of the two who is seized by the mob during the uproar in Ephesus.34 And now he is with Paul, while the Apostle is in prison. - Demas is the only defector from Paul's company, as we learn later.
-"Demas, because he loved this world, has deserted me and has gone to Thessalonica.3 - Luke, who joined Paul during his second missionary journey, when he boarded ship in Troas, stayed with Paul till the end of his life.
-Paul calls him: "Our dear friend Luke, the doctor."
-And in Second Timothy we read: "Only Luke is with me."37
+Epaphras was the founder of the church in Colosse.31

+Mark is John-Mark who had joined Paul and Barnabas on their first missionary journey.

+Aristarchus was one of Paul's most faithful travel companions.
+Luke calls him "a Macedonian from Thessalonica.32 He is one of the two who is seized by the mob during the uproar in Ephesus."33 And now he is with Paul, while the apostle is in prison.

+Demas is the only defector from Paul's company, as we learn later.
+"Demas, because he loved this world, has deserted me and has gone to Thessalonica.34

+Luke, who joined Paul during his second missionary journey, when he boarded ship in Troas, stayed with Paul till the end of his life.
+Paul calls him: "Our dear friend Luke, the doctor."35 And in Second Timothy we read: "Only Luke is with me."36

+The concluding blessing in vs. 25 "The grace of the Lord Jesus Christ be with your spirit," is quite common in Paul's epistles.
+We find literally the same words in Galatians and Philippians."37 In shorter forms, without the word 'spirit', it is found elsewhere.38 The spirit being the human organ for fellowship with God, I believe the blessing means something in the line of "May your fellowship with God be sweet."

+In conclusion let us say that the letter to Philemon is much more than a letter of recommendation for Onesimus.
+It is more than a sample of courteous communication, or an interesting record of a period when slavery was prevalent and the church started to cope with the issue.
+All this it is, but it is also an object lesson of spiritual growth.
+Onesimus learned how to act after his conversion.
+He was taught how a Christian should behave in the status in life in which he happened to be and how to make amends for the wrongs he had committed, before he came to know the Lord.
+And Philemon learned to grow in his life with the Lord through the experience of losing a slave and finding a brother.
+He broke through a social barrier, which at that time must have been a concrete wall.
+He learned the truth of Jesus' words in

+29 Phil.
+1:19

-31 Col. 4:10-14
+30 Col. 4:10-14